Tools for Laying Concrete

 Spades and Shovels

 The digging part will need spades and shovels.
 Make sure you have a wide square-edged spade for digging, preferably with reinforced shoulders on top of the blade to take the pressure of your boot.
-For moving dirt, and then shovelling gravel and sand later on, a wide blade shovel with raised sides will be a godsend, although you can of course make do with your spade.There are many more specialist tools, like narrow-blade trenching tools and wide shovels, but most driveways can be made with a couple of ordinary ones.
+For moving dirt, and then shovelling gravel and sand later on, a wide blade shovel with raised sides will be a godsend, although you can of course make do with your spade.

 Hammers, Mallets and Pickaxes

 This is the hard end of the tool spectrum, but delicacy is required in some circumstances.
 A pickaxe will make quick work of an old drive surface.
-Get one with a point on one side and a blade at the other because the blade end can be used to lever up paving stones, large rocks and tree roots.Heavyweight sledge hammers and club (or lump) hammers will help to break up stone, concrete and rubble.
-They are also used to cut thick paving slabs, bricks and kerb stones to size once they have been scored along the cut line.
+Get one with a point on one side and a blade at the other because the blade end can be used to lever up paving stones, large rocks and tree roots.

 The mallet is where the delicacy comes in.
 Historically made with a head of wood, leather (aka hide) and then rubber, today they are often made of silicon rubber, although the older ones are still available.
 But the basic concept is the same: to have a decent weight behind them but with a material that is less likely to damage the paving material.
+In fact, a mallet is also used to drive chisels and other tools with cutting edges into the surface of the pavement to prise it up.

 Cold Chisels and Bolsters

 For chipping off fine shards of paving material or splitting blocks, the cold chisel or bolster comes into play.
 A cold chisel is similar to a wood chisel but larger and completely made of metal so that it can take a lot of punishment.
-A very wide cold chisel is called a bolster and used for cutting along paving stones or cutting channels in concreteTrowels
+A very wide cold chisel is called a bolster and used for cutting along paving stones or cutting channels in concrete.

-When it comes to Laying A Concrete Drive, whether it's for the driveway itself or as part of the foundations, having the right trowel will make the job so much easier.
+When it comes to Laying A Concrete Drive, whether it’s for the driveway itself or as part of the foundations, having the right trowel will make the job so much easier.
 A basic trowel can be used to put concrete onto flags and blocks before laying them.
-It can also be used to finish off the edges of concrete slabs.An ordinary trowel can be used for pointing but a proper pointing trowel, smaller and with a rounded nose rather than a point, will make a better and faster job of pointing.
-For smoothing off large expanses of cement a large square trowel known as a float is used.
+It can also be used to finish off the edges of concrete slabs.

 Spirit Levels

-Finally you'll need at least one decent spirit level to make sure you're finish is nice and flat but, more crucially, that the correct fall is in place.
-This will encourage water to run off the driveway instead of forming puddles and shortening the life of the drive.A short spirit level is useful for checking levels of individual slabs or blocks but the really useful tool is a long spirit level, at least three or four feet long.
-This can be placed across a number of blocks or flags to check that they are flat (and no, that's not necessarily the same as level!).
+A short spirit level is useful for checking levels of individual slabs or blocks but the really useful tool is a long spirit level, at least three or four feet long.
+This can be placed across a number of blocks or flags to check that they are flat (and no, that’s not necessarily the same as level!).
 It can also be fixed to a longer batten and used to check for levels right across a driveway.

 Of course, there are many more specialist tools that will make constructing a driveway easier and faster but these basics should be enough to get by.